mezzaninegold/Media-to-post/README.md

 # Media to Post Plugin

-This plugin allows you to create post / custom posts from images uploaded to the wordpress media uploader.
+This plugin allows you to bulk create posts / custom posts from images uploaded to the wordpress media uploader.

-New posts are created using the file name of the image for the title and setting the image uploaded as the featured image.
+New posts are created using the file name of the image as the post title and setting the image as the featured image.

 ## Options